 Amputations can be performed on a number of different parts of the body.

-In general an amputation is performed on a portion of an arm or leg, in
+In general, an amputation is performed on a portion of an arm or leg,

 amputations accordingly.
 While someone may lose a portion of their finger

 or a single toe, the most severe amputation cases may require that as